threads through the urban wall cracks

 Not Threatened

-The one that looks like someone spilled a box of green thread has stems that are thin, wiry, and sprawling, reaching 1 to 3 centimetres in length.
+It looks like someone spilled a box of green thread.
+Rosulabryum capillare has stems that are thin, wiry, and sprawling.
+Reaching one to three centimetres in length.
 The leaves are small, oval-shaped, and arranged in a loose spiral around the stem.
-The colour is reddish-green to bright green, often with a reddish tinge at the base.
-It forms loose, sprawling mats that weave through the soil, threading their way between grass blades and through cracks in the pavement.
-It is the moss of the tangled thread, the one that looks like it has been scattered by a careless hand.
+The colour is reddish-green to bright green.
+Often with a reddish tinge at the base.
+It forms loose, sprawling mats.
+They weave through the soil.
+Threading their way between grass blades and through cracks in the pavement.
+It is the moss of the tangled thread.
+The one that looks like it has been scattered by a careless hand.
 What makes it special is the threadiness.
 Thread moss is one of the most delicate-looking mosses in New Zealand.
-Its stems are thin and wiry, like fine thread or fishing line.
-The leaves are small and sparse, giving the plant an open, airy appearance.
+Its stems are thin and wiry.
+Like fine thread or fishing line.
+The leaves are small and sparse.
+Giving the plant an open, airy appearance.
 It does not form dense cushions like other mosses.
-It sprawls, creeps, and threads its way through the soil, weaving a loose green web over the ground.
-It is the moss of the delicate web, the one that is easy to overlook but impossible to ignore once you see it.
-The leaves are oval-shaped with a pointed tip, and they have a long, hair-like tip (awn) that extends beyond the leaf tip.
-These awns give the leaves a bristly, thread-like appearance, adding to the overall delicacy of the plant.
-Under a hand lens, the awns are visible, tiny glassy threads extending from the leaf tips.
-Biologically, the thread moss reproduces by spores, released from capsules on short stalks.
-The capsules are pear-shaped and drooping, hanging from the stem like tiny bells.
-It also reproduces by fragmentation, pieces broken off can grow into new plants.
-It is a pioneer species, often one of the first mosses to colonise bare ground.
+It sprawls, creeps, and threads its way through the soil.
+Weaving a loose green web over the ground.
+It is the moss of the delicate web.
+The one that is easy to overlook but impossible to ignore once you see it.
+The leaves are oval-shaped with a pointed tip.
+They have a long, hair-like tip called an awn.
+It extends beyond the leaf tip.
+These awns give the leaves a bristly, thread-like appearance.
+Adding to the overall delicacy of the plant.
+Under a hand lens, the awns are visible.
+Tiny glassy threads extending from the leaf tips.
+Biologically, the thread moss reproduces by spores.
+Released from capsules on short stalks.
+The capsules are pear-shaped and drooping.
+Hanging from the stem like tiny bells.
+It also reproduces by fragmentation.
+Pieces broken off can grow into new plants.
+It is a pioneer species.
+Often one of the first mosses to colonise bare ground.
 To find thread moss is to find the fine, wiry web on the bare soil.
-It is thin, thread-like, and sprawling, a living embroidery on the ground.
-You can see the way it weaves through the soil, the way it threads between grass blades.
-It is the moss of the tangled thread, the one that looks like someone spilled a box of green thread and left it to grow, the one that proves that the most delicate things can be the toughest.
+It is thin, thread-like, and sprawling.
+A living embroidery on the ground.
+You can see the way it weaves through the soil.
+The way it threads between grass blades.
+It is the moss of the tangled thread.
+The one that looks like someone spilled a box of green thread and left it to grow.
+The one that proves that the most delicate things can be the toughest.
+No recorded Māori name distinguishes the thread moss from other mosses.
+Mosses were generally called pūkohu or rimu.
+The fine, wiry moss on the bare soil would have been noticed.
+It looked like the thread of the forest.
+Like the hair of the earth.
+No distinct name survives.
+The thread moss was sometimes used as a stuffing material.
+The fine, wiry stems were gathered and dried.
+Then used to stuff pillows or cushions.